kcsid7/capstone2/README.md

 ```
 cd client && npm start
 ```
-* During production, the backend will serve the built react file
+* During production, the backend will serve the built react file.

 ## Errors